secretstartups/handbook/finance/expenses/index.html.md

 	* For Australia, New Zealand, Belgium, Germany, Netherlands, Ireland, and Japan AP will process the approved report on Friday.
 The payment will be deposited into your account no later than three business days the following week.
     Accounts payable uses Tipalti to drive payment to the above policies.
 As part of onboarding, an invitation to the Tipalti portal will be sent.
 Please sign up and onboard only banking information, no tax information is needed.
 If set up of the personal Tipalti account is not completed in a timely manner, this may result in a delay of expense payment.

-	* For all team members being pay by Safeguard, iiPay, or Vistra, the approved expense amount will be deposited in your account with your monthly salary.
+	* For all team members being paid by Safeguard, Remote, Global Upside, CXC, iiPay, or Vistra, the approved expense amount will be deposited in your account with your monthly salary.

 1. If you are a team member with a company credit card, your company credit card charges will automatically be fed to a new Expensify report each month.
 Please attach receipts for all expenses (per the Expense Policy, see below) within 1 business days after the end of the month.
 These amounts will not be reimbursed to you but Expensify provides a platform for documenting your charges correctly.